-Subsection (2) - This provides that the remainder of the Measure will come into force once two months have elapsed after the date that the Measure is enacted.
+This provides that the Measure comes into force once two months have elapsed after the date that the Measure is enacted.
 A Measure is enacted once it is passed by the Assembly and then approved by Her Majesty at a meeting of the Privy Council.